What makes a very good team leader: 5 characteristics

 As a great supervisor, you are able to delegate tasks.
 You trust the team to carry out the tasks successfully and find a good balance between autonomy and micromanagement for each individual employee.
 Nevertheless, when in doubt, you also take responsibility for mistakes and protect the team externally.

-Of course, you address any abuse of trust or irresponsible behavior clearly and early on – again, initially in a 1-to-1 conversation.
-A good boss does not shy away from unpleasant conversations in the short term if they are necessary for the long-term success of the team.
+Of course, you address the abuse of trust or irresponsible actions clearly and early on - again, first in a 1-on-1 conversation.
+A good boss does not shy away from short-term unpleasant conversations if they are necessary for long-term team success.

 What makes a good supervisor